LeSpocky/ptxdist/doc/ref_make_variables.rst

   keep the source tree free of build files.

   ``KEEP`` can be used instead of ``YES``.
 In this case the build tree is not deleted at the beginning of the prepare stage.
-This make reconfiguration faster.
+This makes reconfiguration faster.
 This should only be used for packages that can handle configuration changes correctly and rebuild everything as needed.